Sara Lee Corporation: History

 On September 25, 2009, Sara Lee announced it accepted a binding offer by Unilever for €1.275 billion to sell its global body care and European detergents business.
 The transaction was approved by EU regulators in November of the following year.

 On November 9, 2010, Sara Lee said that by selling its North American Fresh Bakery unit to Grupo Bimbo, it could grow in other areas.
 The $959 million deal gave Sara Lee the right to continue using the Sara Lee name on frozen desserts and meat products.
 Grupo Bimbo was to use the Sara Lee name for fresh-baked products around the world except for Western Europe, Australia and New Zealand.
 The deal also gave Grupo Bimbo 41 baking plants, and the regional brands Grandma Sycamore's, Heiner's and Rainbo.

 On January 28, 2011, Sara Lee announced the company would be split into two units.
 The company said its North American operations (including Jimmy Dean, Ball Park and Hillshire Farm) would take the Hillshire Brands corporate name, while the international beverage and bakery businesses (including Douwe Egberts, Senseo, Pickwick, Maison du Café, L'OR, Café Pilão, and Marcilla) would constitute a separate unit named D.E Master Blenders 1753.
-Some analysts claimed splitting the business into two units would make a takeover more likely.
+Some analysts said splitting the business into two units would make a takeover more likely.
 Stockholders would have equal shares in both companies.
 In the same month, Sara Lee received noted media attention regarding their strategy to "refocus on the core" to revamp the company.
 In a Forbes magazine column, Adam Hartung stated Sara Lee could not "cost-cut, refocus or re-align a business to success with no new products and no growth plan".
 Also, Marcel Smits, interim CEO since Barnes suffered a stroke, became the new CEO, and Jan Bennink director and chairman.
 The split was completed on July 4, 2012.

 The successor company, Hillshire Brands, re-located its headquarters from Downers Grove to Chicago in 2012.
 In 2014, Hillshire, along with the Sara Lee operations, was acquired by Tyson Foods.

+In 2015, the United States Equal Employment Opportunity Commission ruled after an investigation that African-American workers at the Sara Lee Corporation plant in Paris, Texas (which had closed in 2011) had been deliberately exposed disproportionately to asbestos, black mold, and other toxins, and also had been targets of racial slurs and racist graffiti.